SolOmnibusLucet/coding-factory-final-projectCodingFactory7/README.md

-# Simplified - Task Management Application
+# Simplified - To Do List Application
 ## Coding Factory 7 - Final Project

-A full-stack task management application built with React and Node.js, featuring user authentication, task organization, and a clean, intuitive interface.
+A full-stack to do list application built with React and Node.js, featuring user authentication, task organization, and a clean, intuitive interface.

 ## 📋 Project Overview